Errol Flynn: Later Warner films

 After a cameo in Warner Bros.'
 Technicolor musical comedy It's a Great Feeling (1949), Flynn was borrowed by Metro-Goldwyn-Mayer to appear in That Forsyte Woman (1949), which made $1.855 million in the U.S. and $1.842 million abroad which was the eleventh-biggest hit of the year for MGM.
 He went on a three-month holiday then made two medium-budget Westerns for Warners, Montana (1950), which made $2.1 million and was Warner Bros.' fifth-biggest movie of the year, and Rocky Mountain (1950), which made $1.7 million in the U.S. and was Warner Bros.' ninth-biggest movie of the year.

 He returned to MGM for Kim (1950), one of Flynn's most popular and profitable movies from this period, grossing $5.348 million ($2.896 million in the U.S. plus $2.452 million abroad, on a budget of $2.056 million) while making it MGM's fifth-biggest movie of the year by box office and eleventh biggest overall for Hollywood.
 It was shot partly in India.
 On his way home, he shot some scenes for a film he produced, Hello God (1951), directed by William Marshall; it was never released.
 For many years, this was considered a lost film, but in 2013, a copy was discovered in the basement of the surrogate court of New York City.
 Two of seven cans of the movie had deteriorated beyond hope, but five survived and were sent to the George Eastman House film archive for restoration.

 Flynn wrote and co-produced his next film, the low-budget Adventures of Captain Fabian (1951), directed by Marshall and shot in France.
-(Flynn wrote articles, novels and scripts but never had the discipline to turn it into a full-time career.)
+Flynn wrote articles, novels and scripts but never had the discipline to turn writing into a full-time career.
 Flynn wound up suing Marshall over both movies.
 For Warners, he appeared in an adventure tale set in the Philippines, Mara Maru (1952).
 That studio released a documentary of a 1946 voyage he had taken on his yacht, Cruise of the Zaca (1952).
 In August 1951, he signed a one-picture deal to make a movie for Universal in exchange for a percentage of the profits: this was Against All Flags (1952), a popular swashbuckler.
 In 1952, he was seriously ill with hepatitis, resulting in liver damage.
 In England, he made another swashbuckler for Warners, The Master of Ballantrae (1953).
 After that, Warners ended their contract with him and their association that had lasted for 18 years and 35 films.